2020 Canberra Rugby League

-CRRL Cup (First Grade)

-The 2020 CRRL will be the 1st season of the cup, the top division Rugby League club competition in Canberra.
+The 2020 Canberra Rugby League will be the 1st season of the cup, the top division Rugby League club competition in Canberra.
 The 2020 competition was renamed due to the competition being given amateur status for 2020.
 The 2020 CRRL Cup will consist of 9 regular season rounds that will begin on the 25th of July and end on the 20th of September.
 There will be a Grand Final to decide the premiers, which will be played on the 27th of September.
 Queanbeyan United Blues are the defending premiers.